 Its last pint was pulled in 1968.

-Once it had closed for business John Humphries, who is now the sole permanent living occupant, purchased the building from the brewery.
-He has been battling to save the structure ever since, irrespective of the endeavours by former residents to interfere as much as possible.
+Once it had closed for business John Humphries purchased the building from the brewery.
+He fought a perpetual battle to save the historic structure, right up until his death in 2017, irrespective of the endeavours by former residents to interfere as much as possible.

 The moment you enter the old inn, an aura of dreadful foreboding envelopes you.
 The bare walls, creaking floorboards, steep stairs and mysterious shadows are sufficient to elicit the coldest of shivers; whilst the legions of ghost stories that come marching from its mist-shrouded past can chill the blood of even the most steadfast cynic.